clux/.textadept/Readme.md

 - https://bitbucket.org/SirAlaran/ta-javascript/downloads
 - https://github.com/rgieseke/ta-coffeescript

-- extra keyboard shortcut taken out to insert snippets of js - was clashing with jump to
-- tweaked run command and added compile shortcuts (line numbers of compiled correspond to node stacktraces)
+But both have been heavily edited:

+- Build and Run working properly with both languages
+- More/Better Snippets

 ## Build & Run
-Proper added to the two modules above.
-They all dump their result in an error buffer in split-view.
+Integrated build and run all dump their result in an error buffer in split-view.

 ### CoffeeScript
-- Build will compile to js
+- Build will compile to js (with -b to get matching stacktrace numbers from node)
 - Run will run the .coffee file with coffee as a standalone module

 ### JavaScript